Kane Hemmings: Crewe Alexandra

 On 21 June 2024, Hemmings joined EFL League Two club Crewe Alexandra on a 12-month contract, with an option for a further year.
 He made his debut in the league opener away to Barrow.
 Hemmings scored his first goal for the Railwaymen on 7 September, scoring the only goal of the game, a penalty, in a league win over Morecambe.
 Hemmings netted a brace two weeks later in a comfortable home win over Harrogate Town.
 Hemmings then suffered a foot injury that ruled him out until early 2025, On 25 January 2025, Hemmings returned to action for Crewe as a substitute against Accrington Stanley. but then suffered a calf injury which kept him out until early March.
 On 14 May 2025, the club announced he would be leaving in June when his contract expired.

 Barrow

 On 24 July 2025, Hemmings was signed by EFL League Two club Barrow on a one-year deal after playing on trial with the club during preseason.
+After making 16 appearances for the club, Hemmings departed at the end of the season.

+Altrincham

+On 28 August 2026, Hemmings joined National League club Altrincham, and made his debut the same day as a substitute in a home league win over Halifax Town.